Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/_index.md

     .Handler(new CustomHandlerBuilder())
     .Run();
 ```

+The usage of the builder pattern is not required here but you will notice that all handlers
+provided by the framework use this scheme (which basically allows to add concerns everywhere).

 As handlers are invoked for every request handled by the server, it is usually worth it to
 optimize them for performance.
 For example, as the content served by our `CustomHandler` does